SanfordGabrielle/ObjCShowcase/README.md

 # iOS-GUI-Social-Media-Post-Tags

-This repository showcases a custom iOS UI class "RGTagspaceView" that is responsible for social media tags (hashtagless tags) in a space defined by subclassing UIView.
+This repository showcases a custom iOS UI class "RGTagspaceView" that is responsible for adding, deleting, and redrawing bubble-styled tags (which exist as UIButtons) dynamically within a defined UIScrollView.